westfort42/school/computer-architecture/pre-midterm.md

 ####Karnaugh Maps (The hardest thing ever)

 A k-map is a collection of square.
 It's a graphical method to represent a truth table.

 ######Two Variable Karnaugh Map

 They're organized like this:

-      y=0  y=1
-x = 0 x'y' x'y
-x = 1 xy'  xy

 | K - Map | y = 0 | y = 1 |
 | ---- | ---- | --- |